HuangZhilue/DaprClientExtra/README.md

         )
         ```

-    2. Õë¶ÔÁĞ±íÊı¾İµÄ×´Ì¬´æ´¢ / State storage for list data
+    2. é’ˆå¯¹åˆ—è¡¨æ•°æ®çš„çŠ¶æ€å­˜å‚¨ / State storage for list data
-        > ¾ßÌåµÄÁĞ±íÊı¾İ±£´æÇé¿ö£¬¿ÉÒÔ×ÔĞĞÊ¹ÓÃÏà¹Ø¹¤¾ß²é¿´£¬±ÈÈçredisµÄ¿ÉÒÔÊ¹ÓÃrdm¹¤¾ß²é¿´
+        > å…·ä½“çš„åˆ—è¡¨æ•°æ®ä¿å­˜æƒ…å†µï¼Œå¯ä»¥è‡ªè¡Œä½¿ç”¨ç›¸å…³å·¥å…·æŸ¥çœ‹ï¼Œæ¯”å¦‚redisçš„å¯ä»¥ä½¿ç”¨rdmå·¥å…·æŸ¥çœ‹
         > <br/> For the list data storage situation, you can use the relevant tools to view it, such as redis, you can use the rdm tool to view it
         ``` C#
-        // ±£´æÁĞ±íÊı¾İ / Save list data
+        // ä¿å­˜åˆ—è¡¨æ•°æ® / Save list data
         public static async Task SaveStateListByKeyAsync<T>(this DaprClient daprClient, string statename, string key,  List<T> list, string keyField)

-        // »ñÈ¡Í¨¹ı SaveStateListByKeyAsync ·½·¨±£´æµÄÁĞ±íÊı¾İ / Get the list data that was saved by SaveStateListByKeyAsync public static async Task<List<T>> GetStateListByKeyAsync<T>(this DaprClient daprClient,  string statename, string key)
+        // è·å–é€šè¿‡ SaveStateListByKeyAsync æ–¹æ³•ä¿å­˜çš„åˆ—è¡¨æ•°æ® / Get the list data that was saved by SaveStateListByKeyAsync public static async Task<List<T>> GetStateListByKeyAsync<T>(this DaprClient daprClient,  string statename, string key)

-        // É¾³ı×´Ì¬´æ´¢ÖĞÓëlistÖĞµÄ¶ÔÏóµÄkeyFieldÊôĞÔµÄÖµÏàÍ¬µÄÊı¾İ / Delete the data in the state store that has the same value as the keyField attribute of the object in the list public static async Task DeleteStateListByKeyAsync<T>(this DaprClient daprClient, string statename, string key, List<T> list, string keyField)
+        // åˆ é™¤çŠ¶æ€å­˜å‚¨ä¸­ä¸listä¸­çš„å¯¹è±¡çš„keyFieldå±æ€§çš„å€¼ç›¸åŒçš„æ•°æ® / Delete the data in the state store that has the same value as the keyField attribute of the object in the list public static async Task DeleteStateListByKeyAsync<T>(this DaprClient daprClient, string statename, string key, List<T> list, string keyField)

-        // É¾³ıÍ¨¹ı SaveStateListByKeyAsync ·½·¨±£´æµÄÏàÍ¬KeyÖµµÄËùÓĞÁĞ±íÊı¾İ / Delete all list data with the same key value saved by the SaveStateListByKeyAsync method public static async Task DeleteStateListAsync(this DaprClient daprClient, string statename, string key)
+        // åˆ é™¤é€šè¿‡ SaveStateListByKeyAsync æ–¹æ³•ä¿å­˜çš„ç›¸åŒKeyå€¼çš„æ‰€æœ‰åˆ—è¡¨æ•°æ® / Delete all list data with the same key value saved by the SaveStateListByKeyAsync method public static async Task DeleteStateListAsync(this DaprClient daprClient, string statename, string key)
         ```
-    3. Ê¹ÓÃÌØ¶¨ÅäÖÃÎÄ¼ş£¨daprSidekick.json£©À´³õÊ¼»¯Dapr Sidekick / Initialize Dapr Sidekick using a specific configuration file (daprSidekick.json)
+    3. ä½¿ç”¨ç‰¹å®šé…ç½®æ–‡ä»¶ï¼ˆdaprSidekick.jsonï¼‰æ¥åˆå§‹åŒ–Dapr Sidekick / Initialize Dapr Sidekick using a specific configuration file (daprSidekick.json)
         ``` C#
-        // Ê¹ÓÃÅäÖÃÎÄ¼ş daprSidekick.json ºÍ daprSidekick.{ASPNETCORE_ENVIRONMENT}.json£¬½« DaprSidekick ·şÎñÌí¼Óµ½·şÎñ¼¯ºÏÖĞ¡£
+        // ä½¿ç”¨é…ç½®æ–‡ä»¶ daprSidekick.json å’Œ daprSidekick.{ASPNETCORE_ENVIRONMENT}.jsonï¼Œå°† DaprSidekick æœåŠ¡æ·»åŠ åˆ°æœåŠ¡é›†åˆä¸­ã€‚
         // Add the DaprSidekick service to the services collection using the configuration files daprSidekick.json and daprSidekick.{ASPNETCORE_ENVIRONMENT}.json. public static void AddDaprSidekick(this IServiceCollection services)
         ```

-    4. DaprÆô¶¯ºó / After Dapr starts
+    4. Daprå¯åŠ¨å / After Dapr starts
         ``` C#
-        // ½« WaitDaprHostedService Ìí¼Óµ½ IServiceCollection ÖĞ£¬²¢½«ÆäÅäÖÃÎªÍĞ¹Ü·şÎñÔËĞĞ¡£ / Add WaitDaprHostedService to the IServiceCollection and configure it to run as a hosted service.
+        // å°† WaitDaprHostedService æ·»åŠ åˆ° IServiceCollection ä¸­ï¼Œå¹¶å°†å…¶é…ç½®ä¸ºæ‰˜ç®¡æœåŠ¡è¿è¡Œã€‚ / Add WaitDaprHostedService to the IServiceCollection and configure it to run as a hosted service.
-        // ¿ÉÒÔÍ¨¹ı configureOptions ²ÎÊı×Ô¶¨Òå WaitDaprHostedService µÄÑ¡Ïî¡£ / You can customize the options of WaitDaprHostedService through the configureOptions parameter.
+        // å¯ä»¥é€šè¿‡ configureOptions å‚æ•°è‡ªå®šä¹‰ WaitDaprHostedService çš„é€‰é¡¹ã€‚ / You can customize the options of WaitDaprHostedService through the configureOptions parameter.
-        // ¿ÉÒÔÍ¨¹ı otherCode ²ÎÊıÔÚ Dapr ·şÎñ×¼±¸¾ÍĞ÷ºóÖ´ĞĞÆäËû²Ù×÷¡£ / The otherCode parameter can be used to perform other operations after the Dapr service is ready. public static IServiceCollection AddWaitDaprHostedService(this IServiceCollection services, Action<WaitDaprHostedOptions>? configureOptions = null, Action<IServiceProvider, CancellationToken>? otherCode = null)
+        // å¯ä»¥é€šè¿‡ otherCode å‚æ•°åœ¨ Dapr æœåŠ¡å‡†å¤‡å°±ç»ªåæ‰§è¡Œå…¶ä»–æ“ä½œã€‚ / The otherCode parameter can be used to perform other operations after the Dapr service is ready. public static IServiceCollection AddWaitDaprHostedService(this IServiceCollection services, Action<WaitDaprHostedOptions>? configureOptions = null, Action<IServiceProvider, CancellationToken>? otherCode = null)
         ```